-Students interested in computing -whether or not they plan to major/minor in computer science -are invited to take any of three introductory courses.
+Students interested in computing -whether or not they plan to major/minor in computer science -are invited to take either of two introductory courses.

-CSCI 115 Computing and the Internet (QS, CW) CSCI 135 Robotics Explorations Studio (NS-L) CSCI 150 Foundations of Computer Science I (QS, NS)

-None of these courses have prerequisites.
-CSCI 115 and CSCI 135 will not count toward computer science major or minor requirements.
+CSCI 135 Robotics Explorations Studio (NS-L) CSCI 150 Foundations of Computer Science I (QS, NS) Neither of these courses has prerequisites.
+CSCI 135 will not count toward computer science major or minor requirements.

 Students interested in majoring in computer science should complete CSCI 150 Foundations of Computer Science and MATH 130 Calculus I in their first year.
 Completing CSCI 151 Data Structures and Object-Oriented Development in the first year is strongly encouraged.
+If possible, completing MATH 240 Discrete Mathematics in the Spring semester of the first year is also recommended.